syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Appearance/How-to-Set-Transparent-Backcolor-for-GridControl.md

 ---
 layout: post
 title: Appearance in GridControl
-description: how to set transparent backcolor for gridcontrol
+description: Learn here all about how to set transparent backcolor for gridcontrol of Syncfusion Windows Forms Gridcontrol and more.
 platform: windowsforms
 control: Grid
 documentation: ug